09anushkam/Mongodb-Basics/README.md

 - To open mongodb shell in terminal - `mongosh`

-- To open mongodb shell in terminal - `exit`
+- To close mongodb shell in terminal - `exit`

 - Clear screen - `cls`